hechoendrupal/drupal-console-book/en/commands/create-nodes.md

 ## Available options
 Option | Details
 -------|-------------
---limit | commands.create.nodes.arguments.limit
---title-words | commands.create.nodes.arguments.title-words
---time-range | commands.create.nodes.arguments.time-range
+--limit | How many nodes would you like to create --title-words | Maximum number of words in node titles --time-range | How far back in time should the nodes be dated

 ## Available arguments
 Argument | Details